nus-cs2103-AY1617S1/addressbook-level4/docs/UserGuide.md

 * `add movie marathon /from today 12pm /to this friday 3pm`
 * `add project meeting /from 10 oct 12pm /to 2pm`

-The event “watch Star Wars” start date time will be 7pm of the date of creation.
-No end time is saved.
+The event “watch Star Wars” will begin from 7pm of the date of creation.
+No end time is specified.
-The event “project meeting” will start at 10 October 12pm and end at 10 October, 2pm.
+The event “project meeting” will start at 12pm on 10 October and end at 2pm on 10 October.

 #### Retrieving task list : `list`